hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-2.md

 * Node failure can be inferred by an agent failure

 ???
 Consul uses the gossip protocol for agent communication.
 This provides much greater efficiency with overall Consul communications.
-Agents can communicate with one another and either provide information to its peers, or disseminate information to its neighbors.
+Agents can communicate with one another and either obtain information to its peers, or disseminate information to its neighbors.

 ---
 name: Introduction-to-Consul-Consensus